Tutorial | Image classification without code#

 You can review the concepts behind ROC AUC and other various metrics in Concept | Model evaluation.

-After training completes, you can assess the performance of your model before deploying it to the Flow.
+After training completes, you can assess the performance of a model before deploying it to the Flow.

 Screenshot showing the model Results page with Diagnostics button.

-The Diagnostics panel gives some Dataset sanity checks with some potential ways to improve model performance, along with Leakage detection or Abnormal predictions detection, if applicable.
 In our model, the sanity checks suggest the training and testing sets are too small for robust performance.
-This was by design so the model would run faster for this tutorial, but in most situations, you would want to provide more images.
+This was by design so that the model training would run faster for this tutorial.
+In most situations, you would want to provide more images!

 Screenshot showing the model summary.